 From the standpoint of the general public, it’s logical to expect that physicians would be licensed using a test of clinical skills, not just computer-based tests.
 (You wouldn’t expect your pilot to be licensed after passing only a multiple-choice question test about how planes work, would you?)

 Even if the exam itself has no predictive validity, requiring it makes the boards appear to be doing their due diligence, and serves a useful role in maintaining physician self-regulation.

 Second, there’s the issue of international medical graduates.
 While 95% of first-time test takers from U.S. schools pass Step 2 CS, only 73% of IMGs do.
 On the extremes, those who are screened out by a clinical skills exam probably do have significant deficiencies that could cause problems in practice.
-This is the kind of thing that keeps board members up at night.

 (And forget about the idea of state boards just requiring IMGs to take the Step 2 CS exam.
 The whole reason we have the USMLE and not the old NBME/FLEX system is that having a more difficult pathway to licensure for IMGs was viewed as discriminatory and unfair.)